marioo217/artificer-mortis-engineer/README.md

 Artificer subclass for Foundry VTT, compatible with Steinhardt's Guide to the Eldritch Hunt.
-Credit and ownership goes to MonkeyDM.
+Credit and ownership goes to MonkeyDM. <a href="https://www.patreon.com/posts/artificer-mortis-117104352" target="_blank" rel="noopener noreferrer">Link</a> to MonkeyDM's Patreon post about the subclass.

 - You will need to previously have the <a href="https://monkeydm.shop/products/steinhardts-guide-vtt" target="_blank" rel="noopener noreferrer">Steinhardt's Foundry VTT Module</a> for this to properly work because of Steinhardt's spells (didn't added them for copyright reasons).